Commonly Asked Questions Answered

 The most popular first dance songs include:

 - “Can’t Help Falling In Love” by Elvis Presley/Kina Grannis/Haley Reinhart

 - “Beautiful Crazy” by Luke Combs

 - “All Of Me” by John Legend

 It depends on the part of the country you are in.
-Couples on the east coast typically get introduced into the reception venue and continue to the dance floor to perform their first dance.
+Couples on the east coast typically get introduced to the reception venue and continue to the dance floor to perform their first dance.
 This is recommended for any choreographed first dance.
-West coast couples typically start dancing after the meal with their first dance.
+West Coast couples typically start dancing after the meal with their first dance.
 The choice is yours.

 The best song to play for the father-daughter dance is the one that has the most meaning between you.
 The song tempo should not matter as it means the most to both of you.